|

 BROOKE:

-Variant of English unisex Brook, meaning "brook,
+Variant spelling of English unisex Brook, meaning "brook,

 stream."